chvolow24/jackdaw/README.md

 ## Undo / redo

 Jackdaw retains a 100-event long history of user events.
+Generally, any changes to the project state -- those that would affect the saved `.jdaw` file -- can be undone.
+Actions that only affect the superficial state of the program cannot.

+Examples of "undoable" actions:
+- recording an audio clip
+- moving an audio clip
+- renaming a clip
+- muting a track

+Examples of actions that cannot be undone:
+- moving the track selector
+- navigating to a different timeline
+- grabbing or un-grabbing clips
+- zooming in on the timeline
+- setting a track input audio device

 Objects that are deleted will be retained under the hood until the session ends, or the deletion event drops off the end of the event history.

+Jackdaw undo is *linear.* That means that if you undo some number of changes, and then make a new change, you will lose the ability to redo those previously-undone events.

 <kbd>C-z</kbd> : **undo**<br>
 <kbd>C-y</kbd> / <kbd>C-S-z</kbd> : **redo**<br>